scottishgovernment/economicactionplan.mygov.scot/pages/innovation/university-research.md

 ## Innovation Centres

 We are working collaboratively across the public sector by building on the £100 million already invested in Scotland’s eight, university-hosted Innovation Centres.
 These are having a transformational effect on our economy.
-Future funding has already been agreed for Censis – Centre of excellence for Sensor and Imaging Systems (£9.25m), IBIoIC – Scotland’s Industrial Biotechnology Innovation Centre (£11.1m), and the DataLab (£13.5m).
+Future funding has already been agreed for [Censis – Centre of excellence for Sensor and Imaging Systems](https://censis.org.uk/) (£9.25m), [IBIoIC – Scotland’s Industrial Biotechnology Innovation Centre](http://www.ibioic.com/) (£11.1m), and the [Data Lab](https://www.thedatalab.com/) (£13.5m).

 We are committed to enabling our colleges and universities to play an active role in business innovation.
 We are providing Scottish universities with funding to encourage closer links between academia and industry and supporting Interface to help businesses find and access academic expertise, research, technologies, specialist facilities and funding, and to work collaboratively with each other and academia to tackle industry sector challenges.